 Robert, Léon-Paul-Joseph

-Léopold Robert only joined the 1st ‘impressionist’ exposition in 1874:
+Léopold Robert joined the 1st ‘impressionist’ exposition in 1874:

 (Eng.: Youngs girls in the hay and flowers.)